pwipf/TuringTuring/README.md

 Therefore the TM file will include:

-1. First an integer n which will be the number of states, labeled Qsub1 through Qsubn.
+1. First an integer n which will be the number of states.
 2. The input alphabet will be skipped, as it will be inferred from the input tape and transition function.
 3. The tape alphabet will be skipped, as it will be inferred from the input tape and transition function.

+(order changed slightly to put transition functions at the end.

+4. The start state, as a single integer.
+5. The accept state,
+6. The reject state,
+7. The number of transitions
-4. The transition function will be a list of transitions which are:
+8. The transition function will be a list of transitions which are:

     a. integer representing beginning state for the transition.